iamharryliu/vigilant-broccoli/notes/web-dev/frontend/frontend.md

 - clientside

+## Dont's

+- Never store secrets in a clientside application.

 ## HTML

 Used to create and organize the building blocks of a web page.
 Think headers, paragraphs, tables, navbars, footers, etc.